-Current State of NLP from Africa
+Current State of NLP in Africa

 Even in the forums which aim to widen NLP participation, Africa is barely represented - despite the fact that Africa has over 2000 languages.
 The 4th Industrial revolution in Africa cannot take place in English.
 It is imperitive that NLP models be developed for the African continent

-- Low Discoverability: The resources for African languages that do exist are hard to find.
+Low Discoverability: The resources for African languages that do exist are hard to find.
 Often oneneeds to be associated with a specific academic nstitution in a specific country to gain access to the language data available for that country.
 This reduces the ability of countries and institutions to combine their knowledge and datasets to achieve better performance and innovations.
 Often the existing research itself is hard to discover since they are often published in smaller African conferences or journals, which are not electronically available nor indexed by research tools such as Google Scholar.

-- Reproducibility: The data and code of existing research are rarely shared, which means researchers cannot reproduce the results properly.
+Reproducibility: The data and code of existing research are rarely shared, which means researchers cannot reproduce the results properly.

 We propose to change that!
 Only by working together across the African continent can we do this!